Living in Swindon

 Overview

 Wiltshire town with GWR heritage, Honda connections, and excellent M4 corridor access.
-Located in South West, Swindon has a population of approximately 183,709 residents, making it a mid-sized town by UK standards.
+Located in South West, Swindon has a population of approximately 183,709 residents, making it a mid-sized area by UK standards.
 The primary postcode area is SN1.

 Swindon sits within South West and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £268k that is 16% below the South West average of £320k.
+The local property market is at the affordable end of the spectrum, with a median price of £268k that is 16% below the South West average of £319k.
 The area has a moderate crime rate compared to similar areas.

 Key facts about Swindon

-• Good public transport connections
+• Limited public transport links

 • Nearest station: Swindon